-There are a lot of writing groups out there on Facebook and I am a member of a lot of those writing groups.
-I don’t typically comment and I will tell you why.
+There are a lot of writing groups on Facebook, and I am a member in a lot of them.
+However, I don’t typically comment, and I will tell you why.

 1. Most of the practices that I see on these online writing groups are contrary to the way your brain works.

 People who would post on those groups would just shoot questions in the dark without knowing much about their book and without knowing much about who is giving them feedback.
 There are even authors acting as coaches who aren’t very good at coaching other people on how to write a novel.
 In Write to Publish, interactions are more meaningful, productive, and instructive rather than willy-nilly.

 2. People in these groups don’t always know what they are talking about.